Bonjour!

 Fragments of the medieval wall built by King Philippe Auguste reveal how Paris grew from a fortified town into a global capital.

-Step inside a hidden Renaissance courtyard, a secret passage that feels frozen in time.
-Favorite shorcut of my mother :)
+Step into a hidden Renaissance courtyard.. a secret passage that feels frozen in time.
+My mother’s favorite shortcut

-Our grand finale: the oldest planned royal square in Paris
+Our grand finale: the oldest planned royal square in Paris, created under the reign of Henry IV.

 We finish the tour in front of Victor Hugo’s house, after beginning it at Notre-Dame — the setting of his most famous novel.